 Monteney Primary School

 A nursery class took part in this project.
 The three-and four-year-olds worked on re-creating their neighbourhood in models.
 They built model houses with their parents, then created a light for their houses using copper tape, LED lights and batteries.
 Following this, the children created lampposts using the same techniques, then completed their neighbourhood by building Christmas trees with flashing lights!
 The children used green screen technology to create films in which they sang Christmas carols in front of forests of the trees (see Figure 3).

 The project developed children’s skills and knowledge relating to electric circuits, and art and design.

 In this project, a Year 3 class of 7- and 8-year-old children created imaginary playscapes.
 They first captured favourite playspaces in the neighbourhood using a tablet camera, then created collages of these spaces.
 They built a clay model of a play object to take into their imaginary playspace, which were then formed into 3D computer-designed models using the ‘Qlone’ app.
 The virtual models were imported into the Google Virtual Reality app ‘Tilt Brush’, and the children created imaginary play spaces in this virtual world (see Figure 4).
 This project developed creativity and sills in technology and design.

-The case studies conclude with a public display of the work in the Sheffield Winter Gardens in June 2018 and a Guidance on Setting up a Makerspace in Schools has been developed.
+The case studies concluded with a public display of the work in the Sheffield Winter Gardens in June 2018 and a Guidance on Setting up a Makerspace in Schools has been developed.